-In most cases highway traffic was noted to be the dominant noise source.
+In most cases highway traffic was noted to be the dominant noise source except for the evening period at St Joseph's which was noted to be dominated by frogs.
 In order to determine the noise contribution from the facility at the receiver locations, an alternative method of determining compliance, in accordance with the INP was considered appropriate.
 In this case site boundary measurements were used to predict noise impacts for each receiver location.